-Villa Emo Capodilista, also called La Montecchia, is a Venetian villa built as a hunting lodge in the sixteenth century on top of a hill (Montecchia), 20 minutes from Padua and next to the Golf Club, which is also called Montecchia (from Latin “monticula”, little mount).
+Villa Emo Capodilista, aka La Montecchia, is a Venetian villa.
+It was built as a hunting lodge in the sixteenth century on top of a hill (Montecchia).
+It’s located 20 minutes from Padua, next to the Golf Club, also called Montecchia (from Latin “monticula”, little mount).
 Why the name Emo Capodilista?
 Emo is the name of a noble Venetian family.
 The Capodlista family got the feuds and the title of nobility thanks to the services rendered in the battlefield.
 The two families became united after a wedding.
 The villa, its garden and the frescoes were realized starting from 1568 by architect and painter Dario Varotari, pupil of Paolo Veronese.

 Villa Emo Capodilista

-To reach the Villa you have to cross the road, past a gate and walk along a path up to the hill along the vineyards.
+To reach the Villa you have to cross the road.
+Then pass a gate and walk along a path up to the hill along the vineyards.
 After a curve, between the green trees, Villa Emo Capodilista appears.
 On the right of the path, hidden by hedges, there is also a swimming pool.

 I must say that it is really wonderful and very different from the Venetian villas that I’m used to see, because of its square plant and its loggia-facades.
 The strange colored balls that you see in the photos are a system to scare the woodpeckers that were ruining the wood of the ceilings.

 The highlight of the villa (in addition to the villa itself, which is wonderful) are surely the frescoes with mythological and classical themes.
 The frescoes are in the inner part of the arcades and in the interior rooms.

 In particular, I liked the room called “della Vigna” (of the Vineyard).
 Cause the decoration consists of a pergola of vines with putti harvesting grapes.
 Sadly, you can’t take pictures inside.